ZcashFoundation/frost/rfcs/0001-messages.md

 struct MsgDealerBroadcast {
     // The secret key as a frost::Scalar.
     secret_key: frost::Scalar,
-    // Commitments for the signer as jubjub::AffinePoint.
+    // Commitment for the signer as a single jubjub::AffinePoint.
     commitment: jubjub::AffinePoint,
-    // The point and verification bytes needed to generate the group public key
+    // The public signing key that represents the entire group.
-    group_public: (jubjub::AffinePoint, [u8; 32]),
+    group_public: GroupPublic,
 }

+// The point and verification bytes needed to generate the group public key struct GroupPublic {
+    // The point
+    point: jubjub::AffinePoint,
+    // The verification bytes
+    bytes: [u8; 32],
+}

 // Each signer participant send to the aggregator the 2 points
 //  needed for commitment building. struct MsgCommitments {
+    commitment: Commitment,
+}

+// A commitment specified by two AffinePoints. struct Commitment {
     // The hiding Point.
     hiding: jubjub::AffinePoint,
     // The binding Point.